-We are going to start with the passive scan rules (release and beta quality).
+We are going to start with the passive scan rules (release and beta status).

 These are all defined in the zap-extensions main packages:

-We do already have some release quality unit tests in the corresponding test package:
+We do already have some release status unit tests in the corresponding test package:

 These can be used as a basis of the new tests.
 Unit tests should be included for real issues (true positives) as well as false positives.